allenlooplee/TryRuby/README.md

 ![Try Ruby right inside your Windows Phone](https://cloud.githubusercontent.com/assets/132692/4899901/f06c57f4-6420-11e4-80e1-dc210f907f53.jpg)

 As a Ruby hobbyist, you might have heard of tryruby.org originally created by [why the lucky stiff](http://en.wikipedia.org/wiki/Why_the_lucky_stiff), a great learning tool that enables you to try Ruby inside your browser.
 Have you ever dreamed of evaluating Ruby expressions right inside your Windows Phone, just like texting inside the Messaging Hub?
 You've come to the right place.
+Have fun with Ruby!

 Features
 =======